proffapt/proffapt.github.io/blogs/setup-dc++.md

 ## Some common issues

-1. You are connected to the hub and can also see the list of all connected users but when you try to browse the files for any user it keeps on connecting and finally nothing happens.
+1. You are connected to the hub and can also see the list of all connected users but when you try to browse the files for any user it keeps on connecting and finally, nothing happens.
 This might be a result of multiple configurational and system issues.
-To fix them you are recommeded to follow the below practices:
+To fix them you are recommended to follow the below practices:

    - Allow all incoming connections for the client through your firewall - recommended for all platforms.
    - Always use the client in `Active mode`.<br>